Donnie Iris: The Jaggerz and Wild Cherry (1964–79)

 Around 1964, Ierace left Donnie and the Donnells to form the Jaggerz (originally the "Jaggers") with Benny Faiella of Gary and the Jewel Tones.
 After a few changes in the line-up early on (including acquiring Jimmie Ross and Jim Pugliano from the Bell Boys), the group became popular playing R&B covers throughout western Pennsylvania and northeast Ohio.
 Eventually, Ierace and the Jaggerz began to write their own material and secured a contract with Gamble Records.
 Their first album, Introducing the Jaggerz, was released in 1969.
 The album was only a minor success, mainly receiving airplay in Iris' native Beaver County and the rest of the greater Pittsburgh area.
 Perhaps most importantly, it was the first album Ierace recorded on.

-Ierace and the Jaggerz first came to national prominence in 1970 for the #2 hit "The Rapper," written by Ierace and included on their second album, We Went to Different Schools Together, released on the Kama Sutra label.
-The album reached #69 on the charts.
+Ierace and the Jaggerz first came to national prominence in 1970 for the No. 2 hit "The Rapper," written by Ierace and included on their second album, We Went to Different Schools Together, released on the Kama Sutra label.
+The album reached No. 69 on the chart.
 The Jaggerz released one more album, Come Again in 1975 when they signed with Wooden Nickel Records.
 However it failed to produce any more hits for the group.
 Between 1975 and 1976, most of the Jaggerz' longtime members left the group, including Ierace in 1976.
 The Jaggerz eventually broke up around 1977 but reunited in 1989 without Ierace, who by that point was well into his solo career.